sboily/wazo-update-smtp-origin/README.md

 # Wazo modify Mail configuration

-If you want modify the SMTP origin parameter (default : exemple.wazo.community) to your personal parameter
+If you want modify the SMTP origin parameter (default : exemple.wazo.community) to your personal parameter or Domain, relayHost/fallback relayHost and Canical.

-Or Domain, relayHost / fallback relayHost and Canical.
+This script do:

-Autogenered edited file /etc/xivo/common.conf
+* Auto-generated edited file /etc/xivo/common.conf

-Generated file /etc/mailname
+* Generated file /etc/mailname

-and insert to database.
+* And insert to database.

 # Wazo version